 If you’re a card player, whether amateur, expert, or somewhere in between, chances are good that you’re hoping the next generation takes up the deck-shuffling mantle and falls in love with cards themselves.
 And there’s good news for you: if you play your cards right (pun definitely not intended) and wisely choose the games you teach to kids at every age, there’s a decent chance you will indeed succeed in imbuing at least some of the younger generation with a love for cards.

 Here’s a (non-exhaustive) guide to a few of our favourites for every developmental stage:

 Go Fish is one of the first card games most kids learn, and for good reason.
 By this age, most kids will be familiar with at least some of their numbers (although they may need some help with the bigger numbers and face cards), and yelling “GO FISH!” is endlessly entertaining for them.
 Plus, it’s a great opportunity to teach kids how to take turns, as well as how decks of cards work; they’ll learn how each card comes in sets of four, and they’ll start to be able to identify suits.
 Go Fish is a fantastic foundation on which to build a lifetime passion for cards.

 Age 6-7: War

 By this age, kids are familiar with concepts of ‘bigger’ and ‘smaller,’ and they’ve often picked up a competitive spirit.
-War is great for long car or plane rides, as it can literally go on for hours.
-Sure, it might prove boring for some (or a lot of) adults, but think of this game as a valuable exercise in concentration for kids…especially considering the fact that we live in a pretty systemically distraction-heavy world nowadays!
+The card game War is great for long car or plane rides, as it can literally go on for hours.
+Sure, it might prove boring for some (or a lot of) adults, but think of this game as a valuable exercise in concentration for kids…especially considering the fact that we live in a pretty systemically distraction-heavy world nowadays.